 There is a history of genetics being used for racist means.

-Yeah, there's a danger here.
-Biology has been misused in eugenics, by Nazi Germany and others.
-So the work I do isn’t popular with everyone.
+Yeah, there's a danger here; biology has been misused in eugenics, by Nazi Germany, etc. So the work I do isn’t popular with everyone.
 The right wing doesn’t like it because they think it’s going to let violent offenders off the hook: “They’re not responsible, it’s bad brains and bad biology that cause them to become violent.”
-The liberals don’t like it either, because they’re concerned we might use neuroscience to start brain-scanning people—and what about the civil liberties implications of this?
+The liberals don’t like it either, because they’re concerned we might use neuroscience to start brain-scanning people – and what about the civil liberties implications of this?
 So you can’t win, really.

 Do you think the right wing have a point?
 If people’s brains make them likely to commit crime, are they still responsible?

-I’m a Dr. Jekyll and Mr. Hyde on this issue.
-The scientist in me says, for some kids, they’re cast a bad hand, even aside from genes—and I say 50 percent of violence is genetic.
-Moms who smoke during pregnancy, that raises the odds of violence; drink caffeine, that raises the odds of violence; bad nutrition, that raises the odds of violence.
-A baby who has fetal alcohol syndrome—that baby is 19 times more likely to be convicted in later life.
-Dr. Jekyll says we can’t ignore that.
-Dr. Jekyll says we can’t ignore poverty and social factors.
-And when we combine them with biological factors, it’s almost like some kids are walking time bombs waiting to explode.
+I’m a Dr Jekyll and Mr Hyde on this issue.
+The scientist in me says, for some kids, they’re cast a bad hand, even aside from genes – and I say 50 percent of violence is genetic.
+Mums who smoke during pregnancy, that raises the odds of violence; drinks caffeine, that raises the odds of violence; bad nutrition, that raises the odds of violence.
+A baby who has foetal alcohol syndrome – that baby is 19 times more likely to be convicted in later life.
+Dr Jekyll says we can’t ignore that.
+Dr Jekyll says we can’t ignore poverty and social factors, and when we combine them with biological factors – well, it’s almost like some kids are walking time-bombs waiting to explode.

-The Mr. Hyde in me rants and rages.
-Where is the responsibility here?
-Isn’t this a slippery slope to Armageddon, where there’s no responsibility and everyone’s going to have some excuse?
+The Mr Hyde in me rants and rages; where goes responsibility here?
+Isn’t this a slippery slope to Armageddon where there’s no responsibility and everyone’s going to have some excuse?
 I had my throat cut in Turkey on holiday in 1989, after a burglar invaded my room.
 That changed me.
 That changed my perspective on retribution.
-And that’s nothing compared to what other victims go through—rapes, homicide, pedophilia—so that really made me think about the victims.
+And that’s nothing compared to what other victims go through – rapes, homicide, paedophilia – so that really made me think about the victims.
 I felt the instinctive desire for an eye for an eye.
-I began to really recognize that we want people to be protected.
+I began to really recognise that we want people to be protected.